 A common trick, recommended by cross-country skiers such as Pete Hickey is to put the bottle in the cage upside down.
 This keeps the outlet from freezing till the bitter end, as the ice weighs less and floats to the top leaving the warmer water at the bottom.

 However, for a several-hour outing, it’s better to carry the water inside your outermost layer.
 Water bottles carried that way seldom freeze.

 That’s why water pouches like the Camelbak are popular in winter as well as summer.
 These pouches fit well under your jacket, and they come in a variety of sizes and options from several companies.

 The tube can be routed up under your jacket collar.
 The remaining problem is keeping the “bite valve” and supply tube from freezing.
-Many icebikers recommend blowing air back into the bladder after drinking thereby keeping the line clear of water.
-You can tuck the bite valve inside your shirt if it does freeze and it should thaw out (not to mention drip all over you).
+Many ice bikers recommend blowing air back into the bladder after drinking thereby keeping the line clear of the water.
+You can tuck the bite valve inside your shirt if it does freeze.

-Most bladder systems carry the equivalent of about three large size water bottles – around 70 ounces – or two liters.
-That’s said to be about enough for two hours of heavy exercise in summer temperatures.
-It might last a little longer in winter, as mentioned above, cyclists seem to need less water in winter.
+Most bladder systems carry the equivalent of about three large-size water bottles – around 70 ounces – or two liters.
+That’s enough for two hours of heavy exercise in summer temperatures.

-The human body can really only absorb about a liter of water per hour and does a better job of this if water is supplied in small amounts continuously rather then in large thirst quenching gulps.
+The human body can really only absorb about a liter of water per hour and does a better job of this if water is supplied in small amounts continuously.
 The bladder system also helps in this regard as the bite valve clips to your collar for quick access and is easy to operate even with lobster claw winter cycling mitts on.
 You won’t be tempted to delay drinking till you are thirsty – which is too late.